arman-ali-dev/Java_Full_Stack_Interview_Prepration/java.md

 ### 1. What is Java?
-Java is a high-level, object-oriented programming language developed by Sun Microsystems and now maintained by Oracle.
-One of the main features of Java is platform independence, which means Java code runs on the JVM and can run on different operating systems.
+Java is a high-level, object-oriented programming language used to build web, mobile, and enterprise applications.

 ### 2. How is Java platform independent?
 Java is platform independent because it runs on the JVM.
 Java code is converted into bytecode, which can run on any system that has a JVM.